duanestorey/hifi-amp-pcbs/README.md

 ## Hi-Fidelity Amplifier With Active-Crossovers and Room Correction

-These are the PCBs represented a two-year passive effort to create, from scratch, an entire hi-fi amplifier with build-in DSP support for active crossovers and room correction.
+These are the PCBs representing a two-year passive effort to create, from scratch, an entire hi-fi amplifier with built-in DSP support for active crossovers and room correction.
 You can [explore the individual PCBs for this project here](/pcbs).

 ### Overview